elin6776/HabitFlow/README.md

 - Sign in or register with email and password
 - Reset password
 - Create new challenges
-- Accept solo or collaborative challenges
+- Accept/delete solo or collaborative challenges
+- Add/delete daily task
 - Track and complete challenge progress
-- Receive and send collaboration invites
+- Receive/end collaboration invites
-- Track points and view leaderboards
+- Track points and view points in leaderboards
 - Post, like, and comment on challenges in the discussion board
 - Change profile picture and view completed challenges on the profile page